PART 19 — SMALL BUSINESS PROGRAMS

 (iv) Assist in market research efforts and provide small business sources;

 (v) Review all Sources Sought and Request for Information (RFI) announcements over $5 million prior to posting to ensure potential sources are not requested to submit more than the minimum information necessary.
+Two Sources Sought announcements shall be posted simultaneously, one for HUBZone only, and one for everyone else.
+When posting the HUBZone sources sought on FBO, select the “HUBZone set aside” option.

 (S-90) Contracting officers shall comply with the following: